NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 Official documentation regarding the Firebase Cloud Messaging can be found [here](https://firebase.google.com/docs/cloud-messaging).

 !> Note!!!
-The iOS setup is quite complex and it easy to miss a step.
+The iOS setup is quite complex and it's easy to miss a step.
 Please, follow the instructions very carefully.

 ## Manage device ID